 Pagination

 The Rodz API uses cursor-based pagination for all list endpoints.
-This approach is more reliable than offset-based pagination, especially when dealing with real-time data where new records can be inserted at any time.
+This is more reliable than offset-based pagination, especially with real-time data where new records can be inserted at any time.

 How it works